addstar/Jail/README.md

 * Adding any argument after the player on /jailrecord will list out all the times they've been jailed.
 * Fixed JailStick not working.
 * Fix handcuff acting strange.
+* JailRecord and Handcuff no longer require only a player instance of the sender, console can do them now

 Features
 ===